joalla/discogs_client/docs/source/fetching_data.md

 collection folders, using this method will return all copies of the release no matter which folder it is located in.

-This example code prints all CollectionItemInstances of release 22155985.
-Via the attributes of the `CollectionItemInstances` we can receive additional information such as the folder it is located in or to get details of the actual release.

 The example code below will print all `CollectionItemInstances` of release 22155985.
 The attributes of the `CollectionItemInstances` will show additional information, such as the folder it is located in or the details of the release.